 The total cost of Phase C was approximately \$669 million.
-The source of funds for these costs included proceeds of First Indenture Bonds, accumulated Sales Tax Receipts and investment income and 1985, 1986, 1987 and 1989 FTA grant funds.
+The source of funds for these costs included proceeds of revenue bonds issued by the Authority, accumulated Sales Tax Receipts and investment income and 1985, 1986, 1987 and 1989 FTA grant funds.